cjom/NordVPN-OpenWRT/README.md

   + If some command is missing, try to install them by logging in to the router with a browser -> "System" -> "Software": click in "Update lists..."; wait for the update to finish; write the command name in the "Filter:" box; click the button "Install" on the right of the listed package.

-  + Keep in mind that if you upgrade de firmware, you need to reinstall the packages for this commands (there are ways to upgrade and keep the extra packages, or download firmwares with the desired packages included).
+  + Keep in mind that if you upgrade the firmware, you need to reinstall the packages (there are ways to get firmware with the desired packages included, for example: https://firmware-selector.openwrt.org -> select your router -> click on "Customize installed packages and/or first boot script").

 - And finally, go to https://my.nordaccount.com/dashboard/nordvpn/access-tokens/ -> "Generate new token" and get a new one.
 Should be a string with 64 random numbers and letters.